2019 Dancing Classrooms “Mad Hot Ball” Gala – Celebrating 25 Years of Making the World a Better Place

 The “Mad Hot Ball” Gala 2019 will be a special year.
 It’s the 25th anniversary and will be held at The Pierre Hotel in New York City on April 10th.
 Another unforgettable heart-warming event!

 The Start of the Dancing Classrooms Benefit Gala

 Pierre Dulaine, along with the team behind Dancing Classrooms, have been holding galas and bringing together people from all over the world.
 Those who believe in his vision come to celebrate and raise funds to ensure that all the children can participate in their Dancing Classrooms program.

-In the past years, Dr. David Osher, Vice President of American Institutes for Research, held a speech at The Gala, emphasizing the importance of giving everyone a chance, independent of their social status.
+In the past years, Dr. David Osher, Vice President of American Institutes for Research, held a speech at The Gala.
+He emphasized the importance of giving everyone a chance, independent of their social status.

 „Why should it be for people who can afford to come to The Pierre?
 It ought to be for everybody.”

-The “Mad Hot Ball” Gala has been around for a quarter of a century already and it has been held in places like The University Club, The Roosevelt Hotel, and The Plaza Hotel.
-In the last few years, the location moved to The Pierre Hotel, a high end and one of the top ten hotels in New York City
+The “Mad Hot Ball” Gala has been around for a quarter of a century already.
+It has been held in places like The University Club, The Roosevelt Hotel, and The Plaza Hotel.
+Nevertheless, in the last few years, the location moved to The Pierre Hotel, a high end and one of the top ten hotels in New York City.

 Find more about Pierre Dulaine here.